pharo-nosql/OmniBase/README.md

 ###Loading

-Use this snippet to load it into your [Pharo](http://www.pharo-project.org/home)* image:
+Use this snippet to load it into your [Pharo](http://www.pharo.org)* image:

-    Gofer it
-		smalltalkhubUser: 'Pharo'
-		project: 'MetaRepoForPharo30';
-		package: 'ConfigurationOfOmniBase';
+    Metacello new
+		repository: 'github://estebanlm/OmniBase/src';
+		baseline: 'OmniBase';
 		load.

-    (Smalltalk at: #ConfigurationOfOmniBase) load

 ---
 This is the Pharo Smalltalk port of David Gorisek's original work.
 Originally at squeaksource, now moved to github.

+This is a fork from Sebastian's original port.

 For an intro, take a look at [this presentation on slideshare](http://www.slideshare.net/esug/omni-baseobjectdatabase)